Sami0/12-laptops-recommendation-app-js/README.md

 it helps the user see how PureOS, Ubuntu, Mac , Windows compare.

-data is stored as simple js objects since the combination is limited, we know the limitation of this approach and why it's not scalable.
+the data is stored as simple js objects in one file, because the combination of choices is limited.

+we know the limitation of the code structure and why it's not scalable.

-however when there is small business selling only 12 products or when the use case is any fixed pre-determined data this is an appropriate approach , especially when development speed is the priority and not scalability.
+however when there is small business selling only 12 products or when the use case is any fixed pre-determined data this is an appropriate approach, especially when development speed is the priority and not scalability.

 this is also a demonstration for how plain js can be useful without any js libraries or frameworks.